Effective January 1, 2022

 Novi, MI 48374

 The Novi Community School District offers evaluations, programs, and services to individuals who are identified as having, or who are suspected of having, a disability as defined in either the Individuals with Disabilities Education Act (IDEA) or Section 504 of the Rehabilitation Act of 1973.
 These services are available to eligible persons ages 0-26 who reside within, or attend a K-12 school program within, the Novi Community School District attendance boundaries.
 Referrals are accepted from parents, staff members, community agencies, and other interested parties.
-For more information about available services, parent/ student rights or referral procedures, contact the Novi Community School District Office of Student Services at 25345 Taft Road, Novi, MI, 48374, or call 248.449.1200.
+For more information about available services, parent/ student rights or referral procedures, contact the Novi Community School District Office of Student Services:

 All children who enter schools in Michigan are required by state law to be fully vaccinated in accordance with Part 92, Act 368 of the Public Acts of 1978.
 New enrollees must provide proof of immunization against diphtheria, tetanus, measles, pertussis, poliomyelitis, rubella, varicella, mumps and Hepatitis B or present a statement signed by the parent/guardian that there are religious or other objections to the immunization.
 New enrollees, including kindergartners, cannot attend without the required immunizations or waiver.
 The Oakland County Health Department advises that all children obtain these immunization boosters.
 For more information contact the office of the building in which your child is to be enrolled.